github1001/taxiWebApp/README.md

 # taxiWebApp
 Runs with XAMMP or LAMP stack locally.
 I used Dreamweaver as the main IDE with their testing server.

-Site is not maintained and may encounted js libraries errors, they keep updating these libraries.
+Site is not maintained and may encounter js libraries errors, they keep updating these libraries.
 It gets pretty annoying.
+If you able to fix it, please let know.

 Hopefully the test sites still up until on http://workrack.com.au/webapptheme11/webapptheme11/admin/login.php admin/123 until I run out of time or cash to host it.